Surfboard Construction: What to Consider Before You Order

 A gorgeous 2 inch balsa stringer in a longboard blank

 Most traditional PU boards have a single stringer, and it's a big part of what gives them that familiar, stable feel.
-Some longboards and guns will have three or more stringers for aesthetics and strength, because more stringers mean more rigidity and less flex.
+Some longboards and guns will have three or more stringers for aesthetics and strength, because more stringers mean more rigidity (and look cool AF).

 Some shapers also experiment with stringer placement — moving them toward the rails rather than the center, for example — to engineer a specific flex pattern.